peterbourgon/ff/README.md

 type ConfigFileParser func(r io.Reader, set func(name, value string) error) error
 ```

+## Error handling

+In general, you should call flag.NewFlagSet with the flag.ContinueOnError error
+handling strategy, which, somewhat confusingly, is the only way that ff.Parse can
+return errors.
+(The other strategies terminate the program on error.
+Rude!)
+This
+is [the only way to detect certain types of parse failures][#90], in addition to
+being good practice in general.

 ## Flags and env vars

 One common use case is to allow configuration from both flags and env vars.